Amazon Web Services Is Addressing Enterprises’ Top Issues

 multitenancy may be a show-stopper for some applications but don’t reject Infrastructure as a Service

-outright a lot of non-critical or non-sensitive
+(IaaS) compute clouds outright — a lot of non-critical or non-sensitive

 applications may fit very well on these types of environments and save your